jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object/operations-builtin.rst

     indexed by the implementation (by ``Operations``).
     In ``int.__neg__(42)`` we must invoke index 1.
-    Descriptors are inherited by Python sub-classes to which these accepted implementations are largely irrelevant,
+    Descriptors are inherited by Python sub-classes to which these adopted implementations are largely irrelevant,
     since a sub-class Java extends only the canonical implementation.
-*   When a type implemented in Java, and possessing accepted alternative implementations, inherits a ``PyWrapperDescr``, the method handle array ``wrapped`` in the inherited descriptor has entries that match the implementation types of the inherited class, and these may not match the accepted implementations of the receiver.
+*   When a type implemented in Java, and possessing adopted alternative implementations, inherits a ``PyWrapperDescr``, the method handle array ``wrapped`` in the inherited descriptor has entries that match the implementation types of the inherited class, and these may not match the accepted implementations of the receiver.
-    How may the inherited special method be applied to a sub-class instance that of accepted class?
+    How may the inherited special method be applied to a sub-class instance that of adopted class?
     This happens all the time for the special case of ``object``, where all implementations trivially extend ``Object``.
     Other examples are rare.